MargYeh/Open-Capstone/Pipeline Prototype/README.md

 The program is run through ```driver.py```.
 It will download the files corresponding to the groups listed in config.ini, clean them, and then save the finished dataframes locally as csv files.

 ## How to run
-Enter your API key into configs.ini
+- Enter your API key into configs.ini
-Also pick the groups that will be examined in GROUPLIST Run driver.py
+- Pick the groups that will be examined in GROUPLIST
+- Run driver.py

 ## Explanation
 Driver.py uses collector.py and transformer.py to do the data collection and transforming.
 Error messages and metrics are logged into census_data.log.
 The results are outputted into the data folder as